observablehq/framework/docs/javascript/imports.md

 import.meta.resolve("npm:canvas-confetti")
 ```

-In addition to being useful for debugging, `import.meta.resolve` allow you to download files from npm.
+While useful for debugging, `import.meta.resolve` also allows you to download files from npm.
 These files are automatically downloaded for self-hosting, too.
 For example, to load U.S. county geometry:

 ```js run=false
 const data = await fetch(import.meta.resolve("npm:us-atlas/counties-albers-10m.json")).then((r) => r.json());
 ```

-TKTK For any dependencies that are not statically analyzable (such as `fetch` calls or dynamic arguments to `import`), call `import.meta.resolve` to register additional files to download from npm.
+As with dynamic imports, Framework only resolves statically-analyzable import resolutions, as when `import.meta.resolve` is passed a single string literal.

 ## Module preloads

-Transitive static imports are registered as [module preloads](#module-preloads) such that imported modules are loaded in parallel and as early as possible, rather than being chained and waiting until JavaScript code execution.
-This dramatically improves performance on page load.
-Framework also preloads imports for [`FileAttachment`](./files) methods, such as preloading `npm:d3-dsv` for [CSV](../lib/csv).
+Static imports are [preloaded](#module-preloads) such that imported modules are loaded in parallel and as early as possible, rather than being chained and waiting until JavaScript code execution.
+This can dramatically reduce page load times.
+Framework also preloads imports for [`FileAttachment`](./files) methods, such as d3-dsv for [CSV](../lib/csv).

-An import of `npm:canvas-confetti` is preloaded as:
+An import of canvas-confetti is preloaded as:

 ```html run=false
 <link rel="modulepreload" href="/_npm/canvas-confetti@1.9.2/_esm.js">
 ```

-Module preloading automatically applies to transitive static imports.
-For example, an import of `npm:d3-array` which has two dependencies will be preloaded as:
+Module preloading applies to transitive dependencies, too.
+For example, `npm:d3-array` has two dependencies which are preloaded as:

 ```js
 import "npm:d3-array";